s14321k/Interview-Qusions-markdowns/JavaBasic.md

 High cohesion gives us better-maintaining facility and Low cohesion results in monolithic classes that are difficult to maintain, understand and reduce re-usability

 # [Multithreading](https://codegym.cc/groups/multithreading-in-java)

+## Volatile Keyword

+* Volatile is yet another way (like synchronized, atomic wrapper) of making class thread-safe.
+Thread safe means that a method or class instance can be used by multiple threads at the same time without problem.

 ### [Deadlock](https://www.javatpoint.com/deadlock-in-java)